-- Our understanding of the Association and the industry in which it operates; - · Discussion with management and those charged with governance, including the Risk and Audit Committee; and - · Obtaining and understanding of the Association's policies and procedures regarding compliance with laws and regulations.
+- Our understanding of the Association and the industry in which it operates; - Discussion with management and those charged with governance, including the Risk and Audit Committee; and - Obtaining and understanding of the Association's policies and procedures regarding compliance with laws and regulations.

-We considered the significant laws and regulations to be the Statement of Recommended Practice for registered social housing providers (SORP), the Co-operative and Community Benefit Societies Act 2014, the Housing and Regeneration Act 2008, the Accounting Direction for Private Registered Providers of Social Housing 2022 and Financial Reporting Standard 102 The Financial Reporting Standard applicable in the UK and Republic of Ireland (United Kingdom Generally Accepted Accounting Practice).
+We considered the significant laws and regulations to be the Housing SORP (FRS 102), the Co-operative and Community Benefit Societies Act 2014, the Housing and Regeneration Act 2008 and the Accounting Direction for Private Registered Providers of Social Housing 2022.